-Participation: 80 points
+Participation: 75 points

-We will discuss both the textbooks (Burroway's Writing Fiction 8¿Life is Short) and published fiction.
-Doing the reading is only half the assignment.
-In-class discussion of the material is the other half.
-Bring the textbooks every day and copies of the assigned stories.
+Being prepared for this course means not only doing the reading and writing, but also participating in discussion and engaging in class.
+You should bring the required reading to class every day.
 On workshop days, I expect you to come to class having read each piece carefully at least once.
-You should make notes on the story itself and also formulate a response to it wherein you note the piece's strengths and also its weaknesses-this could be written nearly and clearly at the end of the story, or typed on a separate page.
+You should make notes on the story itself and also formulate a response wherein you note the piece's strengths and weaknesses, as well as providing ideas for the next draft.
+This can be written at the end of the story or typed on a separate page.
+You should complete this before class begins.
+Nothing is mder than doing this in a msh, right in front of the person who worked hard on the story.
 You should be honest, constructive, and encouraging.
-You should complete this before class begins.
-Nothing is more mde than doing this in a msh, right in front of the person who worked hard on the story.
 The Golden Rule of Workshop is to critique others as you would like to be critiqued.
 The participation of those who fail to respect their peers' thoughts and feelings will be graded accordingly.

-Creative Exercises: 150 points
+Creative Exercises: 50 points